jwahidin/BootCamp2019Apr/mcm_app_placement.md

 # MCM Resource and App Placement
+Your environment might have a different setting, please modify the namespace and cluster name

 ## Cluster Image Policy
 Starting with ICP 3.1.2, there is a CLuster Image Policy.